jrrussell750/Raspberry-Pi-as-Niles-Controller/README.md

 # Raspberry-Pi-as-Niles-Controller
 Contains code to enable a Raspberry Pi to emulate a single controller for a Niles GXR2 system.
+A Raspberry Pi 3 B+ or above is configured as an apache2 web server with PHP, and the code in this repository is copied to the /var/www/html directory.
+A web browser on a network capable device is used to access the web server on the Raspberry Pi to control zone and input selection, volume, and navigation.